DylanModesitt/neural-cryptography/README.md

-# neural-cryptography
+# Neural Cryptography

 These are tools experimenting with neural cryptography.
 This is being done as the final project to an MIT course, 6.857, and is still in active development.

+The models are written in Keras and are trained using the tensorflow backend.
+Once completed, this
-Once completed, this ReadMe will include a comprehensive summary of our findings and results.
+ReadMe will include a comprehensive summary of our findings and results.